-A relatively large number of people in Center Valley telecommute to their jobs.
-Overall, about 11.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it is high relative to the nation.
+Telecommuters are a relatively large percentage of the workforce: 11.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because there are quite a few people attending college in Center Valley, it is thought of as a college town.
 To the benefit of the many students in the area, Center Valley provides a number of services, amenities and opportunities geared towards their needs and activities.

-Because of many things, Center Valley is a great place for families with children to consider.
-First of all, many other families with children live here, making Center Valley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Center Valley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Center Valley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Center Valley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Center Valley in 2010 was $38,126, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $152,504 for a family of four.
-However, Center Valley contains both very wealthy and poor people as well.
+The per capita income in Center Valley in 2010 was $40,970, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $163,880 for a family of four.

 The most common language spoken in Center Valley is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Polish.